• Skip to content

 pregnancy illustration, week 37

-Feeling low
+Feeling low or worried

 Every now and then, you or your partner might have days when you feel flat or irritable.
 That’s OK.
-But if you’re more than a bit teary or you feel sad, anxious or ‘flat’ for more than two weeks, get help.
+But if you’re more than a bit teary or you feel sad, anxious or ‘flat’ for more than 2 weeks, get help.

 You could talk to a friend, your partner, or your doctor or midwife.
 You could also call Lifeline on 131 114, Beyond Blue on 1300 224 636 or PANDA on 1300 726 306.